What is a co-op?

 - Successful completion of ENGR 395 Professional Development

-- A VCU GPA of 2.7 or higher
+- A VCU GPA of 2.7 or higher is recommended

 - Have completed at least 12 credit hours at VCU